UPPMAX/uppmax_intro_python/docs/sessions/hello_little_turtles.md

 wn.mainloop()             # Wait for user to close window
 ```

+!!! warning "Do not call the script `turtle.py`"

+    Do not call the script `turtle.py`.
+    Feel encouraged to do so anyways and observe the error message :-)

 - Run the script on Rackham using `python3` and without loading
   any modules.
 Does the error message make sense?